Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 1. burning in the genital area.

-2. itching, which, if left untreated, becomes severe.
+2. itching, which becomes severe if left untreated.

 3. inflammatory process on the head of the penis and foreskin.

-If you press lightly on the head, then a small amount of pus will come out of the urethral canal.
+If you press lightly on the head, a small amount of pus will be released from the urethral canal.
 If the gonococcal pathogen reaches the back of the urethra, then urination becomes frequent, during which the patient feels pain.
-At the end of the urination process, blood discharge is possible.
-A secondary symptom is inflammation of the lymph nodes in the groin, they enlarge and become inflamed.
+At the end of the urination process, it is possible bleeding.
+Secondary symptom is inflammation lymph nodes V groin area, they enlarge and become inflamed.

-Gonococci are pathogenic microorganisms that require immediate treatment.
+Gonococci are pathogenic microorganisms whose infection requires immediate treatment.
 If you do not go to the hospital in time, the inflammatory process will spread to the urethra, prostate, seminal glands and testicles.

 Symptoms in women

 The main signs of infection are extensive damage to the uterus and its cervix, urethra, and vagina.
-Symptoms depend on how much the female organs are affected by the disease.
+Symptoms depend on how severely affected female organs disease.
 Inflammation in the urethra leads to, accompanied by.
-If the cervix and vaginal tissues are inflamed, then discharge with pus is characteristic, pulling pain in the lower abdomen.
+If the cervix and vaginal tissue are inflamed, then discharge with pus is characteristic, nagging pain in the lower abdomen.
 When the infection settles on the external genitalia, it develops.

-The danger of this disease in women is that in 50% of patients its initial stage is asymptomatic.
+Danger of this disease for women is that in 50% of patients its initial stage is asymptomatic.
 The woman does not feel discomfort, but at the same time she is a carrier of the infection and needs medical treatment.
-Gonorrhea enters the advanced stage, causing damage to the fallopian tubes and ovaries.
-In the future, this may provoke a difficult birth or even.
+Gonorrhea enters an advanced stage, causing damage to the fallopian tubes and ovaries.
+In the future, this may provoke difficult childbirth or even.

 Diagnostics

-The studies that gynecologists use today are as follows:
+The studies that gynecologists use today are the following:

-• Collecting the patient's history.
-To compile a general picture of human health, the doctor must know the presence of chronic diseases in the reproductive system, pathologies that occurred during pregnancy, if any, the condition of the urinary organs of a permanent partner.
+• Collecting the patient's medical history.
+To get an overall picture of a person’s health, the doctor must know the presence chronic diseases in the reproductive system, pathologies that occurred during pregnancy, if any, condition genitourinary organs permanent partner.

-• Visual inspection of the outer part of the genitals.
-With it, you can identify the inflammatory process, swelling or hyperemia of the urethral mucosa, the pathological nature of the discharge.
+• Visual inspection of the external genitalia.
+With its help, you can identify the inflammatory process, swelling or hyperemia of the urethral mucosa, pathological character discharge.

-• Inspection on a chair using a special mirror.
+• Examination on a chair using a special mirror.
 Thus, inflammation in the uterus, vagina, and atypical discharge are detected.

 • Gynecological examination of a bimanual nature for the presence of inflammation of the appendages and uterus.

-A laboratory analysis will be prescribed by a doctor if the patient has the following indications:
+A laboratory test will be prescribed by a doctor if the patient has the following indications:

 2. pathological course of pregnancy, miscarriage or.

-3. the presence of urogenital infections of an acute or chronic nature.
+3. the presence of acute or chronic urogenital infections.

 4. detection of urogenital diseases in a sexual partner.

-If there is a suspicion of gonorrhea, then all stages of diagnosis should be performed:
+If there is a suspicion of gonorrhea, then all diagnostic steps should be followed:

-• bacterioscopic examination of secretions (smear for Trichomonas and gonococci);
+• bacterioscopic examination of discharge (smear for Trichomonas and gonococci);

-To detect gonorrhea, a detailed analysis of secretions collected from the urethra () is most often used.
+To identify gonorrhea, a detailed analysis of secretions collected from the urethra () is most often used.
 The probability of detecting gonococci in a smear in men is about 90%.
-Gonococci in a smear in women are determined in only 60% of cases.
-Therefore, this study alone is not enough.
+Gonococci are detected in a smear in women in only 60% of cases.
+Therefore, such research alone is not enough.
 In parallel, other, more accurate diagnostic methods are performed.

-A smear taken from the genitals is bacteriological and bacterioscopic.
-The bacterioscopic type analysis is performed by staining the smear with a chemical solution of methylene blue.
-A rapid reaction occurs, during which stained gonococci are clearly visible on the laboratory glass, which stand out against the background of other cells.
+A smear taken from the genital organs can be bacteriological or bacterioscopic.
+A bacterioscopic type analysis is performed by staining a smear with a chemical solution of methylene blue.
+A rapid reaction occurs, during which colored gonococci are clearly visible on the laboratory glass, standing out against the background of other cells.

 1. positive – gonococci were found in the examined material;

-2. negative - deciphering the study for gonococcus completely excludes the presence of Neisser's gonococci.
+2. negative - deciphering the test for gonococcus completely excludes the presence of Neisser's gonococci.

-It is necessary to take into account the factor that a negative indicator may be the result of improper sampling of material or unskilled microexamination.
-A false answer is possible if the patient has taken a course of antibiotic therapy in the current month.
+It is necessary to take into account the fact that a negative indicator may be the result of incorrect sampling of material or unqualified performance of micro-research.
+A false answer is possible if the patient has undergone a course of antibiotic therapy in the current month.

 Treatment

-Treatment of gonococcal infection is a long process, which consists of a complex of medical prescriptions.
+Treatment of gonococcal infection is a long process that consists of a set of medical prescriptions.
 Initially, the disease was eliminated with the help of penicillin-containing drugs.
 But modern strains of gonorrhea have become resistant to this component.
 Treatment regimens have changed.
-Now the infection is treated with drugs of the tetracycline group, macrolides, fluoroquinolones.
-Antibiotic therapy is performed according to the scheme, which the doctor prescribes individually for each patient.
-In no case should you self-medicate or exceed the prescribed dosages.
+Now the infection is treated with drugs of the tetracycline group, macrolides, and fluoroquinolones.
+Antibiotic therapy is performed according to a regimen that the doctor prescribes individually for each patient.
+Under no circumstances should you self-medicate or exceed the prescribed dosage.

-If a person has chronic gonorrhea, then it is advisable to inject the gonococcal vaccine.
-Vaccination is an effective adjuvant in the implementation of medical therapy.
-It is prescribed to patients from 3 years old.
-If all other types of therapy have failed, then this vaccination will be the last recommendation of the doctor.
+If a person is diagnosed with chronic gonorrhea, then it is advisable to inject the gonococcal vaccine.
+Vaccination is effective auxiliary when implementing therapeutic therapy.
+It is prescribed to patients from 3 years of age.
+If all other types of therapy have failed, then the doctor’s last recommendation will be this vaccination.

-To increase the body's defenses, patients are prescribed treatment with biostimulants, immunomodulating agents, baths with a weak solution of Miramistin.
+To increase the body's defenses, patients are prescribed treatment with biostimulants, immunomodulatory agents, baths with weak solution miramistina.

-During the period of treatment, the patient is strictly prohibited from sexual relations, the use of alcoholic beverages.
-It is advisable to observe bed rest during the acute phase.
+During the treatment period, the patient is strictly prohibited from sexual relations, consumption alcoholic drinks.
+Preferably during acute phase observe bed rest.

 Prevention

-The only preventive measure is the exclusion of casual sexual contacts.
+The only one preventive measure is the exclusion of casual sexual contacts.
 If you have a new partner, then be sure to use.
-After an intimate act, carefully treat the genitals with soap and warm water.
+After intimate intercourse, thoroughly clean the genitals with soap and warm water.

 Gonorrhea is a sexually transmitted disease.
 It can occur in both men and women.
-The infection is often asymptomatic, which leads to late seeking medical help and the development of serious complications, including infertility.
+The infection is often asymptomatic, which entails late treatment. medical care and development serious complications, including infertility.
 The causative agent of the disease is gonococcus (Neisseria gonorrhoeae).
-In everyday life, you can hear another name for gonorrhea - "gonorrhea".
+In everyday life you can hear another name for gonorrhea - “grip”.

 Despite the fact that in recent decades there has been significant progress in the treatment of infection, gonococcus is gradually becoming resistant to modern antibacterial agents.
-Therefore, if the scheme of their intake is violated, gonorrhea can become chronic.
+Therefore, if the regimen for taking them is violated, gonorrhea may become chronic.
 Having been ill once, a person can become infected again and again.

-Although the susceptibility is the same for both sexes, after the first intimate contact with a patient with gonorrhea, every second to fourth man and every fifth to seventh woman becomes infected.
+Although susceptibility is the same in both sexes, after the first intimate contact with a patient, every second to fourth man and every fifth to seventh woman become infected with gonorrhea.
 In the vast majority of cases (70-80%), simultaneous infection with chlamydia, trichomoniasis and other STDs occurs.

 Show all